Elks 11th Hour Clock

 My first effort was to determine how to illuminate the hours.
 The face was fairly opaque so I chose 1W LEDs.
 I needed to collimate them so they would only light up the individual hour numeral and chose to mount them inside the 120V AC sockets.
 I used three solid wires to solder to the three eyelets.
 The collimation works quite well for the hour digits.

 I used a DF Mini Player module for the Oscilloscope Music exhibit at the vintageTEK museum and it worked well, so I used one for the audio.
 It will directly drive a speaker with sufficient volume and has two hardware trigger inputs to play different mp3/ wave files.
 I used a gong sound for the hours and Big Ben chimes at the very end.
 These inputs were designed for switches to ground, so I used transistor drivers.
-The sound files are on a micro-SD card and the gong needs to be file 001 and Big Ben chimes file 005.
-Of course you could substitute any sound files on the micro-SD card.
+The sound files are on a micro-SD card and the gong/hour needs to be file 001 and Big Ben/ending file 005.
+I replicate file 001 as file 002 - 004.
+You can substitute any sound files on the micro-SD card or edit the default files to change the volume.
+The duration of the files need to be less than 5 seconds to coordinate with the lights and timing.

 Construction